gcallah/Economics/Capitalism/capitalism.md

 "Well, we need someplace to get the prices from!"

-And this is part of the answer as to how the USSR managed to limp along for 70 years: the economic planners of that country used market prices from non-communist countries to do economic calculation.
+And this is part of the answer as to how the USSR managed to limp along for seven decades: the economic planners of that country used market prices from non-communist countries to do economic calculation.

 Furthermore, George Mason economist Peter Boettke and his co-author Gary Anderson, in their paper "Soviet venality: A